-If, following a hearing, the student is found to have violated College policy, appropriate disciplinary sanctions will be determined via consultation with the Title IX Coordinator or Co-Coordinator and the office of Student Development and Judicial Affairs.
-The Vice President of Student Affairs and Branch Campus Management (or designee) will notify the respondent, the complainant, and the Title IX Coordinator in writing of the Vice President's decision.
-This written decision must be issued normally within fifteen college business days of the date of receipt of the investigative report from the Title IX Coordinator or Co-coordinator.
+If, following a hearing, the student is found to have violated College policy, appropriate disciplinary sanctions will be determined via consultation with the Title IX Coordinator and the office of Student Development and Judicial Affairs.
+The Vice President of Student Affairs and Enrollment Management (or designee) will notify the respondent, the complainant, and the Title IX Coordinator in writing of the Vice President's decision.
+This written decision must be issued normally within fifteen college business days of the date of receipt of the investigative report from the Title IX Coordinator.